marvin-hansen/typedb-client-go/considerations.md

 * [Deep Graph Library](http://dgl.ai/)

-The project for which I've evaluated TypeDB, I ended up shortlisting FaunaDB & Macrometa.
+I ended up shortlisting FaunaDB & Macrometa.
 FaunaDB clearly has the more advanced product, but it's only available in Europe & the US.
-Macrometa, on the other hand, may not have GraphQL,
+Macrometa, on the other hand, may not have GraphQL, but it's globally available with an average P90 latency of under 50ms.
+Because my primary application serves South East
-but it's globally available with an average P90 latency of under 50ms.
-Because my primary application serves South East Asia with a cluster colocated in Tokio, I ended up selecting the Macrometa GDN.
+Asia with a cluster colocated in Tokio, I ended up selecting the Macrometa GDN.
 In a simple benchmark, I actually got an average P90 latency of 20 ms for Tokio.
 At this point, the GDN data access over network was faster than my previous in-cluster database.
 For South East Asia, average latency was about one order of magnitude faster than FaunaDB.